-Safety & Security on Board Aqua Expeditions on the Mekong River
+Health & Safety on board Aqua Expeditions on the Mekong River

-Guest safety is of paramount importance to Aqua Expeditions.
+Guest’s healthy and safety is of paramount importance to Aqua Expeditions.
 Since we started operating on the Mekong River, we have taken extraordinary measures to protect our passengers on each and every departure of the Aqua Mekong.
-These initiatives as outlined below and our uncompromising commitment to safety are further augmented by local and national authorities, leading to positive results:
+These initiatives as outlined below and our uncompromising commitment to safety is further augmented by local and national authorities, leading to positive results.

 EXTERNAL SECURITY AND SAFETY MEASURES